AdeebAbubacker/Circle_color_change/README.md

 useState

 #Functions
-increment() - To increase the counter value,
+increment() - To increase the counter value
-changeColor() - To change colour of circle,
+changeColor() - To change colour of circle
-getRandomColor() - To change colour of circle, FormatMe() - To make numbers less than 10 to two digit by appending 0 in its left
+getRandomColor() - To change colour of circle
+FormatMe() - To make numbers less than 10 to two digit by appending 0 in its left